 Identify the page you’re on by looking at the top navigation bar.
 The current page is highlighted, and the default upon logging in is the waiting room.
 The other tabs are gray.
 The example above indicates the Waiting Room tab is open, and one patient is in the waiting room.

-Review the table below for a description of what you can see and do in each tab.
+Please take a look at the table below for a description of what you can see and do in each tab.

 Tabs |